boozallen/goobernetes/README.md

 Lastly, the [workflows](github/workflows) directory provides the CI/CD pipeline for building, testing, and deploying the images.
 Of course we're going to use GitHub to build GitHub! :tada:

+## I just want the images to use

+Neat!
+Look at the packages to the right to download the latest image.
+They're built monthly and on pull request against the `main` branch.

 ## How-to docs, next steps, and FAQs

 - [Cluster setup](docs/kubernetes/SETUP.md)